Bermuda Cruise Guide: 10 Top Activities, Practical Tips, and Transportation Options

 There’s no shortage of things to see and do in Hamilton:

-- Bermuda National Gallery: Located on Front Street, this is a key attraction if you’re interested in the arts.
+- Bermuda National Gallery: Located on Front Street, this is a key attraction for art lovers.

 - Walk and explore Front Street: The heart of Hamilton, lined with shops and restaurants, and offering beautiful harbor views.